corndel-swe/react-sandbox-what-da-funk/README.md

 # ⚛️ React Fundamentals Refresher Project

-This repository is a small, opinionated React project scaffolded with Vite.
+This repository is a small, React single page application scaffolded with Vite.
 It's structured as a set of practical exercises that focus on core React concepts: functional components, props, state, conditional rendering, and array methods.

 The app uses plain CSS (BEM conventions) and small reusable components.

+The theme is based on Daft Punk and data/JSON is currently being mocked with static files but is originally from the [AudioDB](https://www.theaudiodb.com/free_music_api).

 ---

 ## 🚀 Getting Started

-This project uses Vite for a fast development experience.
+This project uses [Vite](https://vite.dev/) for a fast development experience.

 ### Prerequisites

 - Node.js (16+) and npm

-### 1. Clone the repository
+### 1. Fork & Clone the repository

-Clone the repo and change into the project folder:
+Fork the repository on Github then clone the repo and navigate into the project folder:

 ```bash
 git clone [YOUR_REPOSITORY_URL]